 Bronchitis is inflammation in your bronchial tubes.
 It can be either acute or chronic.
-When this inflammation is acute — which means it’s a short-term issue — it can be contagious.
+When this inflammation is acute — which means it’s a short-term issue — it may be contagious.

 Acute bronchitis is commonly caused by an infection, which is what makes acute bronchitis contagious.
 The infection itself typically takes 7 to 10 days to leave your system, but you may continue coughing for a few weeks after the initial symptoms have passed.

 Acute bronchitis often begins as an upper respiratory infection caused by the same viruses that are also responsible for causing colds and the flu.

 While bronchitis can also be caused by bacterial infections, this type of transmission accounts for only about